 Each of the Six Pillars of Character help instill a positive school climate and a culture of kindness, making schools a safe environment for students to learn.

-- Be reliable — do what you say you’ll do.
+- Have integrity.
+Do what you say you’ll do.

 - Keep your promises.

 - Be loyal.
 Stand by your values.

 - Be courteous to others.